matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 accessible to room members in clients.
 As a result, room administrators often extend the use of topics to collect helpful peripheral information that is related to the room’s purpose.
 Most commonly these are links to external resources.
-At the moment, topics are limitted to [plain text] which, depending on the number and length of URLs and other content, easily gets inconvenient to consume and calls for richer text formatting options.
+At the moment, topics are limited to [plain text] which, depending on the number and length of URLs and other content, easily gets inconvenient to consume and calls for richer text formatting options.